 What Type of USPS Change of Address Form Should I Select?

-When it comes to selecting which type of Official USPS Change of Address Form you need, things can be, well… tricky.
+One of the most important tasks when moving is to forward your mail and packages.
+We know that when it comes to selecting which type of Official United States Postal Service Change of Address Form you need, things can be, well… tricky.

-The first thing that you need to know is that you can select to file one of three different kinds of Change of Address Forms – Individual, Family, or Business.
-In case you’re forwarding your mail for the first time, we put together a short guide to explain who should fill out each type of USPS Change of Address Form.
+The first thing that you need to know about USPS forwarding services is that you can select to file one of three different kinds of Change of Address Forms – Individual, Family, or Business; keep in mind there is a small verification fee.
+In case you’re forwarding your mail for the first time, we put together a short guide to explain who should fill out each type of form.

 Individual Change of Address Form